CURRENTLY TEACHING: Master Class in Writing for Musical Theatre

 John teaches a two-part master class for the NYU Graduate Musical Theatre Writing Program titled Dance as a Storytelling Device in the Writer’s Toolbox with dance arranger David Chase, and was on the Adjunct Faculty at Marymount College of Manhattan teaching a course in Musical Theatre Performance.
 He received his MFA from New York University, Tisch School of the Arts, in Musical Theatre Writing, and his MA from New York University Gallatin School in Musical Theatre Structure & Directing Theory.
 He also holds a Bachelor of Music degree from the University of Wisconsin.
 He currently continues to freelance as a Director/Choreographer & Writer while being an academic advisor in NYU Tisch Drama for their musical theatre students as well as being the department’s Manager of Faculty Services.

-COURSES TAUGHT: The Business of Writing for the Stage
+PREVIOUSLY TAUGHT: The Business of Writing for the Stage

 DAVID FAUX serves as the Associate Executive Director of Business Affairs for the Dramatists Guild of America, Inc..
 In addition to his Juris Doctorate from Brooklyn Law School, he holds a Master of Science in social sciences from the University of Oregon and a Master of Arts from the University of California-Santa Barbara.
 As a Fulbright Fellow, he studied local, creative expressions of Buddhism in South Korea.
 Dave sits on the Executive Committee that represents the business of Entertainment and Arts lawyers for the New York State Bar Association.